OnTheRocks/BurgerTime/README.md

 * Make sure you are in the main folder when running the code on the command line.
 * This app allows the user to add as many burgers as they want to a list on the left hand side of screen.
 If they so choose they can devour those burgers, which moves them to the right hand side of the screen.

+## How To Use
+See the layout of the app below.

+- STEP 1: To begin one types in a burger into text area and clicks "Add The Burger" button.

+- STEP 2:  When add burger is cliked the burger gets added to left side of screen and a Burger icon button renders with it to "DEVOUR IT"

+- STEP 3: clicking on the Burger icon will sent it to the right side of the screen into the devourd column.